magento/knowledge-base/src/troubleshooting/general/coupon-code-used-more-than-once-adobe-commerce.md

 ## Affected products and versions

-* Adove Commerce (all deployment methods): 2.3.6 and above, 2.4.2 and above.
+* Adove Commerce (all deployment methods) 2.3.6 and above, 2.4.2 and above.

 ## Issue